 Dilute celery seed oil by mixing it with a carrier oil, such as jojoba, almond, or coconut oil.
 Apply the mixture topically, directly to the painful areas.

 Yarrow oil is extracted from a flowering plant known as achillea millefolium, or simply the common yarrow.
-Yarrow has been used for thousands of years to treat wounds, arthritis, and indigestion. shows that the topical application of diluted yarrow oil extract can significantly reduce inflammation.
+Yarrow has been used for thousands of years to treat wounds, arthritis, and indigestion.

 You can brew and drink yarrow tea to help reduce inflammation in your joints.
 You can also mix yarrow oil extract with a carrier oil, like olive oil, and apply it directly to the affected joint.

 Olea europaea L. leaf (Ph.Eur.), derived from the leaves of an olive tree, has been used in Mediterranean folk medicine for hundreds of years.
-It’s still commonly used as a remedy for gout. prove that olive leaf is effective in reducing gout symptoms.
-Other studies have shown that it has powerful antioxidant effects that may also prevent gout attacks.
+It’s still commonly used as a remedy for gout.

 You can brew fresh or dried olive leaves in a tea.
 It may be bitter, so keep some honey on hand.
 Dried leaves are turned into a powder, which can be swallowed in capsules.